boypt/openssh-deb/README.md

 ## Use Docker to Build

-With docker, build without installing a bunch of dev packages, also for different distro versions by changing build-arg.
+Build without installing a bunch of dev packages, also for a different distro by changing build-arg.

 ```bash
 # pull source from debian sid